leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/25.1.0/usermanual-eConnect-CE-one-day-deployment.md

 - This will update eConnect-Base configurations at once click.
 - Navigate to Leanswift -> eConnect-base -> Connectivity -> Configuration Setup -> Data Template Packages.
-- Admin user can update configuration values in standard ‘config.csv’ template as per their environment requirements.
+- Admin users can update configuration values in the standard ‘config.csv’ template as per their environment requirements.
 - When “Import” is clicked, values from the config.csv file will update the configuration field values.
 - The config.csv file will be uploaded under "root_folder/template" in the server.
-- List of values which are imported from config.csv file are:
+The list of values that are imported from the config.csv file are:
 	- Company
 	- Division
 	- authenticate_m3_user